Mali: A revolt that led to a coup d'etat | DW | 19.08.2020

 In May, the German Bundestag approved an extension of its troop deployment in Mali until 2021 under a mandate to fight militants in the Sahel, a situation one politician described as "very acute" across the region.

-Thomas Schiller of the Konrad Adenauer Foundation in Mali says the international community's role is significant and that it cannot afford to pacify military leaders.
+Schiller said the international community plays a significant role, and that it cannot afford to pacify military leaders.

 "It is a tragedy that this political crisis has escalated in Bamako and that every attempt to stabilize the country has now been thwarted," Schiller told DW.